Al Maktoum Stadium Opening 1978

 Al Nasr Sports Stadium Official Opening

-Al Maktoum Stadium was full long before the scheduled Kick Off at 7pm.
+Al Maktoum Stadium was full well before the scheduled Kick Off at 7pm.
 Dubai had not run many major events back then but were rapidly learning how to put together an impressive Opening Ceremony.
 Dubai's Defence Force Skydiving Team opened the event by parachuting into the floodlit Stadium, landing on the centre spot.
 Their Helicopters then flew over the stadium at what seemed dangerously low levels, flying between the floodlight towers and barely clearing the perimeter wall.
 Next Dubai Police Band marched into the arena followed by two camels and their riders.
 One camel was draped in material of Liverpool's colour red, the other in Al Nasr's colour blue.
 Each rider carried a large sack.
 Prayers were said, speeches made and Al Maktoum Stadium declared open.

 As the Stadium was declared Open, the Camel Riders reached into their sacks and began releasing Doves of Peace into the air.
 Blue Doves from the Blue Camel.
 Red Doves from the Red Camel!
-These Doves had been spray painted in Team colours!
+These Doves had been spray painted in each Team colours!
 As each Dove was plucked from the sack and launched into the air, it somersaulted through the air to land bemused on the Pitch!
 The Doves could not fly!!
-Their feathers were stuck together by the paint.
+Their feathers were stuck together by the sprayed on paint.
 Camel Riders began throwing out the Doves at an ever faster rate until their sacks were emptied.
 By then the football pitch was covered in dazed Blue and Red Walking Doves.
 Police Band and Camels left the Stadium.
 Now the match was to start - except - there were still Red and Blue Doves walking on the pitch!
 Groundsmen tried to collect the Doves but the Doves ran away in a constantly moving sea of red and blue.
 More Groundsmen arrived and slowly began to capture the Doves one by one until the Pitch was cleared and the game could start.

 We had purchased safe animal dyes to colour the doves but someone unknown decided to use ordinary paint spray cans instead!